 Lake Como is 45kms North of Milan in Lombardy and Como town is just a few kilometres from the Swiss border.
-Its’ magnificent pre-alps rise up to 2,000 metres and wonderful villas line the shore.
+Its magnificent pre-alps rise up to 2,000 metres and wonderful villas line the shore.
 The lake is 50 kilometres long and is 1350 metres deep at Argegno, making it one of the deepest lakes in Europe.
-What better place to decide to look for an Italian property for sale.
+What better place to decide to look for an Italian property?

 Lake Como is a mixture of sophistication and rural charm depending whether you visit the famous Harry’s Bar in Cernobbio, where you could bump into George Clooney sipping an aperitif or prefer the simpler style of the ‘Alto Lario’ around Domaso and Gravedona.
 Wherever you choose to visit on Lake Como, you won’t be disappointed with the friendliness of the people and the stunning beauty of the area.

 Food in the area is fresh and delicious as you would expect in Italy.
-A great deal of polenta is eaten here, so try some ‘polenta uncia’ slices of polenta with butter, garlic, and typically Casera cheese.
+A great deal of polenta is eaten here, so try some ‘polenta uncia’ creamy polenta with butter, garlic, and typically Casera cheese.
 Alternatively, pizzocherri from Valtellina, a type of pasta made from buckwheat and served with melted fontina cheese, potatoes, Savoy cabbage, garlic and butter; perhaps not for the health conscious, but simply delicious!
-Sample the golden fried ‘pesce persico’, perch, fresh from the lake or try it with risotto, another favourite on Como.
-If you are interested in fine wine then you will find some top quality red from Valtellina such as Sassella or Inferno, and if you are looking for a white try the unusual Tzatel Chiavennasca Retiche from Sondrio a mixture of the Sauvignon and Chiavennasca grape.
+Sample the golden fried ‘pesce persico’, perch fish, fresh from the lake or try it with risotto, another favourite on Como.
+If you are interested in fine wine then you will find some top-quality red wines from Valtellina such as Sassella or Inferno, and if you are looking for a white try the unusual Tzatel Chiavennasca Retiche from Sondrio a mixture of the Sauvignon and Chiavennasca grape.